jarvist/HUGO-PWP/content/post/2017-02-20-experimental-measures-of-photovoltaic-materials.md

 * 'quench-studies' (where you kill the light emission by adding an electron donor / acceptor to probe how long lived / mobile the excitons / generated charges are);
-* Time-resolved Microwave Conductivity (TRMC) / time-resolved teraherz spectroscopy - see changes in conductivity as a function of time, infer mobility from estimating number of free charges;
+* Time-resolved Microwave Conductivity (TRMC) / time-resolved terahertz spectroscopy - see changes in conductivity as a function of time, infer mobility from estimating number of free charges;
 * Hall-effect measurement
-(identify whether material is n or p type, and approximate doping);
+(identify whether material is n or p type, and approximate doping), infer mobility;
 * work-functions via Cyclic voltammetry (in electrolyte, easy experiment) or UPS/XPS + Band gap